-Needing to support his family, Charles found himself working as a security guard, a position which greatly underutilized his extensive legal experience.
+Needing to support his family, Charles found himself working as a security guard, a position which greatly underutilized his extensive experience as a lawyer.
 However, Charles was driven to succeed and was determined to re-enter his profession.

 Charles took night shifts at his security job so he could allocate time during the day to study.
 Aside from exhaustion, one of the biggest challenges he experienced was becoming a student again, having been out of school for 20 years.
 It became apparent to Charles that in order to be successful he would need to dedicate more time to studying.
 However, if he reduced his hours at work, he would have a difficult time supporting his family and paying for his exams.